 - Duty of care owed.
 The defendant had to have owed your loved one a duty to exercise reasonable care.
 The specific responsibilities owed to the victim will depend on his or her relationship to the defendant.
-A friend giving medical advice, for instance, will have different duties of care than a licensed physician.
+A friend giving medical advice, for instance, will have different duties of care than a licensed physician or medical professional.

 - Duty of care breached or violated.
 There must be proof of the defendant’s breach of his or her duty of care.
 A breach can refer to any action or omission that falls outside of the defendant’s duty of care.
 If another person would have done something differently, the defendant may be guilty of a breach of duty.